bitkeeper-scm/bitkeeper/README.md

 (make *must* be GNU make)

+If bk fails to locate your pre-installed libraries then edit the file src/conf.mk.local to provide the needed information.
+If you want to share the config with others please label it like "# Macos with homebrew" and put the configs commented out in there and send us a patch.

 Building on Windows requires msys and is more involved.
 See the thread on the [forum](https://users.bitkeeper.org/t/howto-building-bitkeeper-on-windows/78)